 This represents the total number of Kindle units sold in a given year, including Kindle e-reader and Kindle Fire.

-We estimate that the number of Kindle units sold has increased from 2.4 million in 2009 to 14.3 million in 2014.
-However, if we just look at the last two years, Amazon's Kindle devices seem to be losing their appeal to consumers and Android based tablets are gaining share.
+We estimate that the number of Kindle units sold increased from 2.4 million in 2009 to 20 million in 2012 before declining in recent years.
+If we just look at 2014 and 2015, Amazon's Kindle devices seem to be losing their appeal to consumers and Android based tablets are gaining share.
 As a result we are not too optimistic about Kindle's future growth.